Preload

 Virtual Reality: Virtual reality technology is being used to treat conditions such as anxiety disorders, PTSD, and chronic pain.

-These are just a few examples of the many innovations in medical equipment that are being developed to improve patient care and outcomes.
 As technology continues to advance, we can expect to see even more exciting developments in the future.

 There are many recent innovations in medical equipment and assistive technology that are aimed at helping people with disabilities to live more independently and comfortably.
 Here are some examples: